 rise with the sun wake up 1-2 hours before sunrise, and go to sleep about 2 hours after the sun has set.

-If you wake up too late, or if you don’t move when the sun is rising, the Yang energy in your body will not raise too.
+If you wake up too late, or if you don’t move when the sun is rising, the Yang energy in your body will not rise too.
 You might end up feeling sluggish and lethargic the whole day.

 Sorry, I’d made a mistake about rising with the sun.
 The paragraph has since been rectified.